-The Balsamic whiskey steak is a delicious entrée that would satisfy both the whiskey and meat lover.
-I pulled the recipe from Pinterest; however, I believe it originated from Valerie’s Kitchen website http://bit.ly/2qA6ASA.
+The Balsamic whiskey steak is a delicious entrée satisfying the whiskey and meat lover.
+I pulled the recipe from Pinterest; however, I believe it originated from Valerie’s Kitchen website.
 I adapted the recipe slightly based on the cut of beef that I used.

-The longer time would probably infuse more of the whiskey flavor than a balanced steak-whiskey flavor.
-I used Makers Mark Bourbon whiskey because the primary grain used is wheat and it may give an earthy characteristic.
-This recipe would feed approximately 4 people.
+The longer time would infuse more balsamic flavor and create a balanced steak-whiskey flavor.
+I used Makers Mark Bourbon whiskey because the primary grain used is wheat, which may give an earthy characteristic.
+This recipe would feed approximately four people.

 - 2 pounds boneless tenderloin steak